jenstornell/perfect-text-format/readme.md

 1. Create `<div class="format-text"></div>` and add some content.
 1. Done!

 If it does not work as expected, your other styles are probably overwriting the styles of this file.
-Another issue can be that you did not reset the CSS.
-You probably need to add `* { margin: 0; padding: 0; }` before anything else is loaded.

 ## Tags supported